Fair Cake-Cutting among Families: Unanimous fairness

-However, in contrast to the functions $W^{avg}$ defined in Section \ref{sec:avg-fairness}, the functions $W^{\min}$ are in general not additive.
-For example, consider a cake with three districts and a family with the following valuations:
+However, in contrast to the functions $\wavg$ defined in Section \ref{sec:avg-fairness}, the functions $\wmin$ are in general not additive.
+For example, suppose $C$ is an interval with three subintervals and a family has the following valuations:

-While the individual valuations are additive, $W^{\min}$ is not additive (it is not even subadditive).
-Therefore, the classic cake-cutting results on proportional cake-cutting cannot be used, and different techniques are needed.
+While the individual valuations are additive, $\wmin$ is not additive (it is not even subadditive).
+Therefore, the classic results we used in Theorem \ref{pos-apr} are inapplicable here, and different techniques are needed.